paranormalhacktivity/task_master/docs/thoughts.md

 as issues, so that I can come back later.
 Which does beg the question, should I take the time, to do those issues now, or am I gonna be impatient and move on to the next iteration in a new language?
 An even jucier question, what language is next...?

+### 2024-02-11
+"Enough with the suspense, Houston, what language did you go with?"
+Well, without further ado, lets get a drum roll for... *drumroll noises* Python!
+I went with python for the third language to learn and rewrite this application in.
+I figured it'd be a good language to pick up.
+Syntactically similar to Ruby while having a similar "feel" to javascript, it seem to make a lot of sense.
+If I didn't work so closely to javascript at work, I would have probably chosen python to be the second language, I think that would have made more sense if I was solely basing my next language off of what was the nearest "jump", but I digress, I think my path has made sense.
+It's not like I'm jumping from Ruby straight to C or Rust, although I do have high hopes that I make it to those languages, as I think that's probably where the real insights lie, but for now python will do.
+So far, it's been interesting.
+I'm taking a very different approach to the javascript iteration.
+I'm diving into the docs a little bit more, starting with the "Getting started", really trying to get a feel for what the language has to offer.
+I still think that ultimately I end structuring the project the same way that I have in the last two iterations.
+I don't know just yet, that I would come across anything that would make me rethink the way that I designed the system, although I do expect, when I come to a strictly functional language, that may change but I don't know, with languages that have support for OOP, I just don't know that I stray from my original design that much.
+I like that the OOP concepts that I introduced, should ultimately support extensibility, and I also liked that I implemented those concepts without the pitfalls of inheritance and state mutation.
+In some ways, I kinda felt like I wrote a very functional-esque Object-Orientated application, kinda the best of both worlds, but maybe that's just my bias, giving me rose colored glasses, and that's ultimately why I wanted to do this in the first place.
+What are the ideas that I'm missing out on?
+How will these other languages shape the way that I think about engineering?
+I've always wanted to take a stab at creating my own programming language, maybe this endeavor drives that pursuit.
+Maybe I'll be able to identify the things that I like in a language and the things that I don't like in a language.
+Kinda hard to say when you've only had experience with one language.
+Anyway, all that to say that I'm excited to start this next iteration!
+Off the jump, I've already identified some interesting things in python that may or may not be built into Ruby.
+One of those things, is the ability to define objects as falsy or truthy via the `__bool__` method.
+While I don't know what use cases, I would have for something like that, I did find it interesting and I'm sure too, that ruby has something similar, I just haven't discovered.
+Also I should mention, this isn't my first exposure to python.
+I did Google's "secret" foobar program, and all the code that I wrote for those challenges was in pyton, so I've had minimal exposure, but exposure nonetheless.
+None of it was as deep a dive, as I'm hoping to get this time around.
+That being said, things that I know I already don't like that much, strict indentation and the lack of some sort of ending notation, which ultimately comes back to Python's adherence to this weird indentation rule.
+I very much do not enjoy it.